1959 NE Pacific St, Seattle

 HSL manages HEALWA under contract with the Washington State Department of Health.
 HEALWA assures affordable, anytime, online access to current, authoritative clinical information and educational resources to eligible healthcare practitioners in WA state.
 This is in partnership with the Washington State Department of Health.
 The program is well-received by Washington State health care providers as a primary source for evidence-based information in support of patient care.
 As the only evidence-based, statewide health information portal in the country, this unique and forward-thinking program continues to attract attention and interest from health care provider groups within Washington State and beyond.

-The HSL is also under contract with the National Library of Medicine (NLM) to operate the National Network of Libraries of Medicine (NNLM) , Pacific Northwest Region program (RML).
+The HSL is also under contract with the National Library of Medicine (NLM) to operate the Network of the National Library of Medicine (NNLM) , Pacific Northwest Region program (RML).
 The RML ensures that health professionals in Alaska, California, Hawaii, Nevada, Oregon, Washington, and U.S. Territories and Freely Associated States can obtain information for research, clinical or public health practice.
 It also ensures that the public health information consumer of these five states can find credible information to help the health information consumer make informed decision for themselves and their families.

 As healthcare changes, HSL and its librarians continue to look forward to providing innovative services and resources to ensure its users can achieve the “Triple Aim" goals of quality patient care experience, improving the health of populations and making healthcare more affordable.